sorabhsolanki/pastebin/README.md

      It will be an MVC project with thymeleaf.
 EndUser will interact to this project.
 This will talk to pasteApiGateway.

 # APIFlow
-   API pasteit/api/fileUpload and pasteit/api/text will get called in parallel or either one of them will be called according to the uploaded information by user.
+   1. API pasteit/api/fileUpload and pasteit/api/text will get called in parallel or either one of them will be called according to the uploaded information by user.
 These apis will return the docId.

-This docId will be provided as input to pasteit/api/tag API from apiGateway for tagging the above uploaded details.
+   2. This docId will be provided as input to pasteit/api/tag API from apiGateway for tagging the above uploaded details.

+   **For case 1: If both APIs get called in parallel for a single user request, then how will they share the same DocID ?**
+   Sol: Make the docId upfront via UUID or custom generator, and then assign this docID to both the API request.
+The generation and assigning of docID can be done at API gateway.
+     Every API will first check whether this docID has been present at DB, if yes then fire update query else fire insert query.
+If insert query got failed then retry mechanism should be in place.